aneoconsulting/ArmoniK/docs/authentication-configuration-guide.md

 | Ingress + Control plane authentication, custom CA |          ❌           |           ✔️             |             ❌             |      ✔️     |         ✔️          |

 # **Deployment configuration**
-For each of the following configuration, the required parameters in your ```parameters.tfvars``` to specify are:
+For each of the following configuration, the required parameters in your [```armonik/parameters.tfvars```](https://github.com/aneoconsulting/ArmoniK/blob/main/infrastructure/quick-deploy/localhost/armonik/parameters.tfvars) to specify are:
 - ingress.mTLS : Controls whether the ingress requires user certificates
 - ingress.generate_client_cert : Controls whether the deployment generates the default certificates with different roles
 - ingress.custom_client_ca_file : Empty if the ingress should use a generated self signed certificate authority, otherwise uses the certificate specified at the given path